 The holistic approach is necessary

 Human identity has more facets than the information given on the personal identity cards, said the Chancellor.
 Identities comprise many different characteristics of a person.
-The digital solution must therefore unite identifiers, such as a driver’s license, or a student ID, and go beyond the idea of an identity card on the smartphone.
+The digital identity must therefore unite identifiers, such as a driver’s license, or a student ID, and go beyond the idea of an identity card on the smartphone.
 An integrated solution could make a lot of digital and offline transactions much easier: from opening a bank account to checking in at a hotel to filing a tax return.

 Chancellor Merkel will work to build a comprehensive ecosystem to establish standards for digital evidence, data exchange, and data storage in a data-efficient and fraud-proof manner.